Visit the institution website for COVID‑19 updates

 Months of entry

-- Learn about assessing mental health problems and understanding their origins and how to help recovery
+- Learn how to assess mental health problems, understanding their origins and help recovery

-- Learn about which psychological therapies are effective and for whom, and actively participate in some supervised clinical work
+- Learn which psychological therapies are effective and for whom

 Course contact details